| Free Books and References for English Students

 Bartleby does it again.
 Care to compare the Baghva-Gita, the Bible, and the Koran?
 Download a little Turgenev or

+Balzac?
+This site makes it very, VERY easy.
 If you are interested in Banned Books Online and issues related to First Amendment Rights/Freedom of Speech, you might

 be interested in Indecent Images, which is a gallery of pre-Raphaelite art and other classic works that the American

+Communications Decency Act would not permit online (some of them with Shakespearean themes, by the way).
 Research sources from the National Academy Press are generally NOT literary, but include every area of contemporary thought

 and research from behavioral science to public policy, physical sciences to urban development, and every conceivable matter

 in between.
 Specializes in science, engineering, and health, this site contains over 3,000 free e-books.
+Your Local Public Library

 is, these days, a pretty inefficient source of both books and information.
 To